theaholtlund/analyse-garmin-strava/README.md

 # Activity to Garmin

-Project to automate the transfer of indoor cycling activities from Intelligent Cycling to Garmin Connect.
+Work in progress.
+Project aiming to automate the transfer of indoor cycling activities from Intelligent Cycling to Garmin Connect.

 ## Prerequisites